percona/mongodb_exporter/README.md

 If you built the exporter using the method mentioned in the previous section, the generated binaries are in `build/mongodb_exporter_linux_amd64_v1/mongodb_exporter` or `build/mongodb_exporter_darwin_arm64_v8.0/mongodb_exporter`

 #### Docker
-A docker image is available on the [official percona repository](https://hub.docker.com/r/percona/mongodb_exporter).
-It is a multi-architecture image covering `linux/amd64` and `linux/arm64`, so the same tag works on both.
+Images are published to the [official percona repository](https://hub.docker.com/r/percona/mongodb_exporter) on Docker Hub and to [GHCR](https://github.com/percona/mongodb_exporter/pkgs/container/mongodb_exporter).
+Both carry the same tags and are multi-architecture, covering `linux/amd64` and `linux/arm64`, so a single tag works on either platform.

 ##### Examples